JohnDanz/augur-core-changes/README.md

   fxpTradingFee
 )
 ```
+Like most contracts, `createMarket` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

-The `createMarket` contract has no data structure but keeps it's two event logs that exist in master, `marketCreated` and `tradingFeeUpdated`.
+The `createMarket` contract keeps it's two event logs that exist in master, `marketCreated` and `tradingFeeUpdated`.
 Both events have been simplified to include less data in the log that is written when they are triggered.
 For `createMarket` we only are storing the `marketID` in the log created when previously we would record the `sender`, the `marketID`, the `topic`, the `branch`, the `creationFee`, the `eventBond`, and the creation `timestamp`. `tradingFeeUpdated` has also lost a few values it used to record such as `sender`, `branch`, and `timestamp`. `tradingFee` has been changed to `fxpTradingFee` to indicate this is a fixed point value. `marketID` is now simply `market`.

 ### createMarket method changes, additions, and removals: